-Director and/or board observer appointment/nomination rights were granted in 90% of the 2018 transactions surveyed and in 56% of the 2017 transactions surveyed.
+Director and/or board observer appointment/nomination rights were granted in 60% of the 2019 transactions surveyed and 90% of the 2018 transactions surveyed.
+This is driven by the data set involving PIPES as an increasing part of acquisition financing.
 In both years, the majority of appointment/nomination rights were conditioned on ownership of a threshold percentage of securities purchased or outstanding common stock of the issuer.
-Director appointment rights are underrepresented in the survey for 2017 because 30% of the transactions surveyed in 2017 involved either a sale of equity representing limited partner interests without rights to manage or govern or a sale of common stock whereby investors were entitled to vote for directors with other holders of common stock.

-Standstill and Lockup
+Standstill and Lock-Up